More about Ken Waldman, More about Trump Sonnets

 Ken Waldman combines Appalachian-style string-band music, original poetry, and Alaska-set storytelling for a performance uniquely his.
 Nine CDs include two for for children.
-Eleven books include a kids' book, a memoir (about his life as a touring artist), eleven full-length poetry collections, and a hybrid book that's part writing manual,
+Fourteen books include a kids' book, a memoir (about his life as a touring artist), eleven full-length poetry collections, and a hybrid book that's part writing manual,

 Want to know more about this Trump Sonnets project?